minkaotic/front-end-notes/notes/Front-End-Testing.md

 ```

 **The `render()` function** is at the heart of RTL
-- renders React component into a simulated browser environment (good compromise of speed and being a realistic emulation)
+- renders React component into a simulated browser environment, producing a DOM tree from the component (=good compromise of speed and being a realistic emulation)
 - returns the container div which the component has been rendered into:
   ```js
   const container = render(<MyComponent prop1="foo" prop2={true} />);